-U.S can be largely be viewed as a juxtaposition between the corporate industry
+U.S can be largely viewed as a juxtaposition between the corporate industry

 and the independent family-run business.
 Service Corporation International

-(SCI) otherwise known as Dignity Memorial are the largest corporate company
+(SCI) who's main brand is Dignity Memorial is the largest corporate

 of the funeral home you choose, as many corporate funeral homes still trade

 under a family name.
 If in doubt, it is wise to ask the question directly

 as to whether they are independently owned or part of a corporate chain.